 The Port Townsend Sangha offers one-day retreats that we call Days of Mindfulness.
-Well-known Visiting Teachers and experienced Sangha Volunteers lead these daylong Saturday sits, often on the second Saturday of the month, usually at the Friends Meeting House in Port Townsend.
+Well-known Visiting Teachers and experienced Sangha Volunteers lead these daylong Saturday sits at the Friends Meeting House in Port Townsend several times each year.

 The Sangha’s one-day retreats provide an opportunity to deepen practice, to engage in longer meditations and to offer opportunities for dharma study.